Burst Radio: History

 In September 2007, the station updated its systems in preparation for the AM launch.
-Under the flag of ‘Project Excalibur’, the on-air studio was refurbished and new equipment installed.
+Under the flag of 'Project Excalibur', the on-air studio was refurbished and new equipment installed.
 This culminated in a live broadcast with BBC Radio 6 Music.
 In December 2007, Burst's production studio was also updated, bringing it in line with the changes in the on-air studio.

-In 2008, Burst launched the first ever student radio soap, ‘The Arches’, in collaboration with Epigram (newspaper), the student newspaper.
+In 2008, Burst launched the first ever student radio soap, 'The Arches', in collaboration with Epigram, the student newspaper.
 A new Union show was also launched.
 This was, however, cut short after a multiple computer breakdown in 2008.

 Burst recommenced broadcasting in 2010, airing every day during term time.
-In 2019, specialist programming was combined with dedicated ‘Breakfast’ and ‘Hangover Brunch’ slots on weekdays, and 10am-12pm ‘Brunch’ shows at weekends.
+In 2019, specialist programming was combined with dedicated 'Breakfast' and 'Hangover Brunch' slots on weekdays, and 10am-12pm 'Brunch' shows at weekends.
 It fazed out overnight music at the end of 2019, with an hour's early music on 14 December.
 On 1 November 2021, off-schedule broadcasting returned during term times, with the station now joining BCfm overnight.

-On 25 February 2018, Burst hosted the Student Radio Association’s ‘Student Chart Show’.
+On 25 February 2018, Burst hosted the Student Radio Association's 'Student Chart Show'.

 In September 2019, Oscar Edmondson and Rhiannon Du Cann took over as Station Manager and Operations Manager, implementing a podcast recording schedule to run in parallel with live shows.

-The station went off air when the University of Bristol closed to manage the COVID-19 pandemic, but on 9 April 2020 it broadcast ‘The Bristol University Singalong’ for one hour over pop-up station Burst Radio Quarantine.
+The station went off air when the University of Bristol closed to manage the COVID-19 pandemic, but on 9 April 2020 it broadcast 'The Bristol University Singalong' for one hour over pop-up station Burst Radio Quarantine.
 It then offered a slimmed-down schedule the following term, returning to usual scheduling in September 2021 alongside a visual relaunch spearheaded by Station Manager George Ruskin, Operations Manager Fergal Maguire and Head of Commercial Octavia Hutchings.

 Current Position

 From 2019, news bulletins broadcast hourly from an external newsroom.
-Travel, sport and weather reports also recur during ‘Breakfast’, ‘Brunch’ and ‘Hangover Brunch‘ programmes.
+Travel, sport and weather reports also recur during 'Breakfast', 'Brunch' and 'Hangover Brunch' programmes.
 Burst's shows are all in-house, though some podcast series are independent student productions.
 The station does not carry advertising but may accept sponsorship deals.

 The station's facilities consist of an on-air studio, from which most live programmes are presented, and a production studio, used for recording and editing.
-Additionally, music sessions may be recorded in the ‘Burst Music Room’, located on another floor of the Student Union building.
+Additionally, music sessions may be recorded in the 'Burst Music Room', located on another floor of the Student Union building.

-As of 2022, the Burst leadership team consists of Matt Knight (station manager), Flora Guildford (head of operations) and Sophie Linehan (head of commercial).
+As of 2023, the Burst leadership team consists of Flora Guildford (station manager), Katie Wood (head of operations) and Lorenzo Horne (head of commercial).